Asprao78/cloudRay_assignment/README.md

 Ensure that NodeJS is installed on your PC

-1. Clone the repo on yoour local machine.
+1. Clone the repo on your local machine.
 2. Switch to the 'master' branch.
 3. Ensure that the data file heartrate.json is present in the directory.
 4. Run the command 'npm install' in the directory.
 This will install all required packages.